The heat may impact your car battery: Here’s how

 “Some of them require water.
 If the water evaporates out of these batteries due to the heat, it’s gonna ruin that battery,” Lanmon said.

 According to AAA of Oregon, hot weather can kill more batteries than cold weather in the winter.
-The heat not only increases the rate of fluid loss, but it can also cause components of the battery to oxidize.
+The heat not only increases the rate of fluid loss but can also cause components of the battery to oxidize.

 “You just hope it lasts as long as possible till the next time this happens to you, which will inevitably be on another 107-degree day,” Drummond said.